Skip to main content

 The identification of the parties should include the full names and addresses of both the Releasor (injured party or vehicle owner) and the Releasee (at-fault driver or insurer).
 Where the at-fault driver's insurer is making the payment, both the driver and the insurer should be named as Releasees.

 The accident details section should identify the accident clearly by specifying the date, location, vehicles involved (including registration numbers), and a brief description of the circumstances.
-This is essential to define the scope of the release and ensure that it covers the correct incident.
+This is essential to define the scope of the release and confirm that it covers the correct incident.

 The claims description should specify the exact types of claims being released, distinguishing between property damage claims, personal injury claims, hire car costs, loss of earnings, and other financial losses.
 This is important because the Limitation Act 1980 applies different limitation periods to different types of claim, and a release that does not clearly identify the claims being settled may be ambiguous in its scope.